Frequently Asked Questions

 Like many beans and grains, raw soybeans contain a variety of phytochemicals.
 There is research on both sides of the soy debate showing that these phytochemicals provide a variety of health benefits, as well as potential health risks under certain conditions.
 The phytochemicals associated with potential health risks are often referred to as anti-nutrients.

-What remains is a high percentage of phospholipids like Phosphatidylcholine (PC), Phosphatidylethanolamine (PE) and Phosphatidylinositol (PI).
 The benefits of phospholipids found in lecithin have been well documented since the early

 As defined by the Linus Pauling Institute, phytochemicals are chemicals produced by plants that are generally thought to affect health, but are not essential nutrients.